xianghuil/Final-Project/README.md

 	new_data.to_csv('data.csv', sep='\t', index=False)
 ```
+Rename the data.csv to exp_read_count.csv
-Also I put data in R into dataframe, and my data need use seq='\t' instead of seq=','
+Next, I put data in R into dataframe, and my data need use seq='\t' instead of seq=','
 ```{r}
 library(ggplot2)
 library(reshape2)